Arnie Bernstein

 Arnie Bernstein (born 1960) is an American writer of historical nonfiction.
 His works include Bath Massacre: America’s First School Bombing and Swastika Nation: Fritz Kuhn and the Rise and Fall of the German-American Bund.

 Biography

-Bernstein is a Chicago native.
-He graduated from Niles West High School and attended Southern Illinois University as an undergraduate where he majored in film studies and theater.
-He received his master's degree from Columbia College Chicago.
+Bernstein is a native of Chicago.
+He graduated from Niles West High School and attended Southern Illinois University where he majored in film studies and theater.
+He received a master's degree from Columbia College Chicago.

-His writings have covered topics such as the Bath School bombing and the German-American Bund and its leader, Fritz Kuhn.
+His writings have covered topics such as the Bath School bombing and the German-American Bund as well as its leader, Fritz Kuhn.
 His writing has been featured in Tablet magazine.
 He has also been published in the Chicago Tribune.